 This blog post will cover the required steps to generate a local PnPjs Project package to consume Project Online REST APIs and create an SPFx web part that uses it.

 SharePoint Framework is the new King of enterprise solutions.
 Since version 1.4.1, it allows you to easily connect to APIs secured with Azure Active Directory.

 As a SharePoint developer, you will likely have to create Azure Web Apps or Functions to be consumed by your SharePoint Framework application.
 So why not use an ARM template for common scenarios?

 The following ARM template will, hopefully, come in handy and save you some time.

-Last weekend, I had the pleasure of speaking at SharePoint Saturday Leicester.
+Last weekend, I had the pleasure of speaking at SharePoint Saturday Leicester (SPS Leicester).
 Very well organized event and with a good number of attendees, especially considering that it was the first event.

-Had an amazing time at SharePoint Saturday Barcelona last weekend!
-The event was very well organized and had really nice sessions to attend.
+Had an amazing time at SharePoint Saturday Barcelona (SPS Barcelona) last weekend!
+The event was very well organized and full of really nice sessions to attend.
 Really hope that everyone who attended had a great time.

 You can find the slides from my presentation below.Continue reading “SPS Barcelona – Resources from my session”

 The PnP TaxonomyPicker reusable control doesn’t have a property to let you mark the input control as a required field on a form, but fortunately, this can be easily addressed.